 Jargon irritates me.
 Let me get that out there early.

-What is the difference between Marketing and Advertising?
+What is The Difference Between Marketing and Advertising?

-In other words, advertising is just one element – and usually the most expensive.
-Each element must be effective individually, as well as playing its part towards a bigger goal.
+Each component must be effective individually, as well as playing its part towards a bigger goal.
 Marketing is a time-intensive process.
-It refers to any activity aimed at establishing and maintaining a positive exchange between the company and its customers.
+It refers to any activity aimed at establishing and maintaining an active exchange between the company and its customers.

-Advertising therefore is a component part of a broader marketing strategy that entails ‘spreading the word’ about your business, product, or the services you are offering.
+Advertising, therefore, is a component part of a broader marketing strategy that entails ‘spreading the word’ about your business, product, or the services you are offering.
 It requires the creation of strategies around the advert placements, and the appropriate frequency of placements, in addition to actually placing the advert in media like newspapers, direct mail, billboards, television, radio, and of course the world wide web.

-They are discovering, often to their own detriment, that the ethics and philosophy of the Organization must be sound.
+They are discovering, often to their detriment, that the ethics and philosophy of the Organization must be sound.
 After all, Nike’s impressive, budget-busting advertising campaigns failed to avert disaster when poor working conditions at its east-Asian manufacturing plants were exposed in the 1990s.
 This negative image around Nike’s operations lingers to this day, no matter how much it invests in TV advert campaigns or high profile sponsorship deals with top athletes – and long after the working practices were changed.
 Sometimes the damage cannot be undone, even if the firm in question has millions to spend.

 Modern consumers, business buyers, staff and suppliers also, are now more engaged than ever before in corporate integrity.
 It is not just greed that can backfire.
-Any poor behaviour on the part of a company can be instant news, thanks to social media like Facebook or Twitter, and online review sites.
+Any poor behaviour on the part of a company can be instant news, thanks to social media like Facebook or Twitter and online review sites.

 Establishing a concise, clear ethical philosophy, and shouting from the rooftops about it, will allow potential customers to see that your organization strives to do good.
 Then, you must do everything within your power to live up to that standard.
 Consider the poor image of international charities that have been shown to channel less than 3% of their revenues to the worthy cause they claim to support – while splashing out the remainder on plush offices, or administration costs.